clairemcklin/clairemcklin.github.io/index.md

-# a place to explore our course
+# a place to explore my code